Christopher P. Atwood: Career

 Early in his career, Atwood worked for U.S. State Department and was a visiting scholar at Inner Mongolia University.
 He later taught at Indiana University from 1996 to 2016, serving as department chair and interim director of the Center for Languages of the Central Asian Region.
 In 2016, he joined the University of Pennsylvania, where he is Chair of the East Asian Languages and Civilizations Department.
 He has been actively interviewed by and consulted with the US government, American, Asian and European universities, international academic and professional associations and media on modern affairs and history and cultural aspects of Mongolia and China.
-His colleague, the historian Timothy May, described him as a leading scholar of Mongolian studies in Western Hemisphere.
+The American military historian Timothy May, described him as a leading scholar of Mongolian studies in Western Hemisphere.

 Atwood was awarded Honorary doctorate of National University of Mongolia in 2019 and Honorary Doctorate, conferred by the Institute of History, Academy of Sciences of Mongolia, in 2011 for his significant contributions to Mongolian studies.
 The President of Mongolia awarded him the Order of the Polar Star on July 11, 2011.
 His work and contributions were recognized by several institutions, including Onon Prize by the University of Cambridge, Teaching Excellence Recognition Award (1998–99 and 2003–04); Indiana University Trustees Teaching Award (2000–01 and 2001–02); John G. Hangin Memorial Prize for Mongolian Studies; Denis Sinor Prize for best graduate paper in the Central Eurasian Studies Department.

 He has authored six books and published more than 100 articles and chapters in areas of history, ethnography, linguistics and politics.
 His book Encyclopedia of Mongolia and the Mongol Empire was widely praised by scholars and readers interested in Asian history.

 Based on Christopher Atwood's new translation of The Secret History of the Mongols, a docuseries titled "Genghis Khan: The Secret History of the Mongols" was released on 1 May 2025.